ceschini/memcached/docs/science/computer-vision/vision-transformers/1_transformers.md

 Transformers attention function is called "Scaled Dot-Product Attention", and is a dot-product (multiplicative) attention computed on a set of queries and key-values packed together into matrices.

-This attention function is the basis for the Multi-Head Attention, a parallel attention operation based on the linear projections of the queries, keys and values.
+This attention function is the basis for the **Multi-Head Attention**, a parallel attention operation based on the linear projections of the queries, keys and values.
 Allowing the model to jointly attend to information from different representation subspaces at different positions.

 ![[scaled-attention-and-multi-head.png]]